LappleApple/awesome-leading-and-managing/Meetings-and-Time-Management.md

 - [The Habit of No](https://ethansaustin.com/2015/01/01/the-habit-of-no/) - by
   Ethan Austin.
 The habit of saying no is important for teamwork and keeping a startup focused on the common goal.

+- [Hyperproductive Development](http://blog.jessitron.com/2017/06/the-most-productive-circumstances-for.html) - by Jessica Kerr.
+Takeaway: "the most productive development happens when one person knows the system intimately because they wrote it; this is in conflict with growing a system beyond what one person maintains."

 - [Listening Is the Job](http://boz.com/articles/listening-is-the-job.html) - by Andrew Bosworth.
 Takeaway: Have a system for taking in/consuming information; maximize signal-to-noise ratio; give feedback; proactively identify gaps in your information flows; write notes to remember reactions you have through the day; tell your story; be clear about the information you seek; and listen.